-It is a requirement that it shall be possible to hide the network topology from other operators.
+The I-CSCF (THIG) functionality may be used to hide the network topology from other operators.
 It shall be possible to restrict the following information from being passed outside of an operator's network: exact number of S-CSCFs, capabilities of S-CSCFs, or capacity of the network.

-The details of the mechanism to fulfil this requirement are yet to be determined.
-The specific mechanism chosen needs to take into account the following separate aspects of this requirement:
+The specific mechanism chosen needs to take into account the following separate aspects: